ryabi/MRI-based-Brain-Tumer-Detection-/README.md

-# MRI-based-Brain-Tumer-Detection-
+# MRI-based-Brain-Tumor-Detection-

-This Project Consists of Using CNN to Detect brain tumer from MRI.
+This Project Consists of Using CNN to Detect brain tumor from MRI.
 Transfer Learning is used with VGG16 as Base Model